sparkflows/sparkflows-docs/docs/installation/connection/storage-connection/snowflake.rst

    :alt: connection
    :width: 60%

-2. TEST & Save the Connection
+2. Test and Save the Connection

 Once you Save the Connection, Resouces can be used inside workflow editor etc. using above connection.